vue-styleguidist/vue-styleguidist/README.md

 [vue-styleguidist](packages/vue-styleguidist) will take the results of vue-docgen-api and create a good looking site to play with your components

 [vue-cli-plugin-styleguidist](packages/vue-cli-plugin-styleguidist) will configure styleguidist to work smoothly with [vue-cli 3](https://cli.vuejs.org/guide/)

-## Documentation

-Docs are available at https://vue-styleguidist.github.io/ - we are still working on refining it and contributions are welcome!

 ## Contributing